 10. If you are stressed, extremely nervous about your dog during their lesson, your dog will sense it.
 Alert our instructors to any special situations or needs for your dog, but allow our instructors to use their training and experience for your dog’s benefit.
 If one method is not working, be patient and let us try another way.

 12. Remember to bring you dog in at least twice to make sure they “imprint” ramp training (and get more familiar with our pool) in their memory and monthly to maintain skills (more for fitness).
 After your dog is ramp trained, and you feel comfortable, you can bring your dog for an Alpha Dog 30 minute, private, unassisted swims, for Super Dog 60 minute, private, unassisted swims, or a Pool Buddies Pool Party.
 It’s your choice- based on your dog’s preferences, your schedule, and budget.
-And don’t forget that after being a member for 90 days, and being an active member (swim at least once last six months) entitles your dog to their free birthday swim.
 “Just keep swimming!”
 You must immediately report any health, safety, or behavioral problems or security issues you observe to our staff.

 After you have submitted your form, call to set up an appointment.